Solar Light Fixture 101

-Ingress: Light fixtures need to have what’s called an ingress protection (IP) rating of 65.
-The 6 means the fixture is dust-resistant and the 5 means the fixture can survive a jet of water to it without damage.
+Ingress: Light fixtures need to have what’s called ingress protection (IP) rating of 65.
+The 6 means the fixture is dust-resistant and the 5 means the fixture can survive a jet of water to it without damage or water getting inside of the fixture.
 This rating ensures minimal maintenance and resilience for all-weather conditions, including snow, heavy rain, and even dust storms.

 Heat: LEDs typically operate at low temperatures, but that doesn’t mean heat isn’t a problem--especially for fixtures with numerous LEDs on them.
 It's important that LED fixtures with large LED arrays have proper heat sinks to avoid the overheating of the LEDs themselves.
 This shortens LED life immensely.
 Not all light fixtures need heatsinks, but if an LED array has several lights on it without proper heatsinks, avoid purchasing the fixture.

 Thankfully, there isn’t just “one type” of light fixture.
 Here are some common styles and their best applications.

 Examples like these can be found in residential solar lighting projects where functionality and aesthetics are important.

 That, in a nutshell, is a brief overview of solar light fixtures.
 As before, there are far too many to list here since fixtures fit all sorts of applications.
 However, it’s likely you’ll come across one of these fixtures when you see a solar light.